 - Beneficial to Soil Organisms.
 We are becoming more and more aware of how beneficial soil life is to our garden and even to ourselves.
-However, any time the soil is tilled and left bare, billions of those organism die.
-Everything from worms that bring minerals from deep in the soil and break down organic matter into a usable form, to mycorrhiza that act like long root extensions distributing water and nutrients, to Bradyrhizobia which fix nitrogen from the air onto the roots of certain plants.
-Having killed all these we then have to take over those jobs and supply the minerals and nitrogen, and get the water to exactly the right place, or just over-water.
+However, any time the soil is tilled and left bare, billions of those organisms die—everything from worms that bring minerals from deep in the soil and break down organic matter into a usable form; to mycorrhiza that act like long root extensions distributing water and nutrients; to Bradyrhizobia, which fix nitrogen from the air onto the roots of certain plants.
+Having killed all these, we then have to take over those jobs and supply the minerals and nitrogen, and get the water to exactly the right place, or just over-water.
 This brings me to my next point.

 - Conserves Water.
 Keeping your plants sufficiently hydrated can be difficult and expensive.
 Using woodchip mulch prevents evaporation, protecting your plants and allowing less frequent watering.
 Not only do woodchips cover the earth, they also absorb water themselves to hold water in longer, making it available to your plants.
 It just makes sense to use this often-free resource to reduce water use and protect your plants from drought-induced stress.